Buckwheat, Carrot, Parsnip and Leek Salad with Tahini Poppy Dressing

 - 1 pound carrots, peeled and cut into 1-inch-long by ½-inch-wide pieces on the diagonal

 - 1 pound parsnips, peeled and cut into 1-inch-long by ½-inch-wide pieces on the diagonal

 - ¾ teaspoon kosher salt

 - ½ cup pepitas, toasted

-To cook the buckwheat groats, in a medium saucepan over high heat, bring 2 cups water to a boil.
+- In a medium saucepan over high heat, bring 2 cups water to a boil.
 Add the toasted buckwheat groats and return to a full boil.
 Decrease the heat to medium-low, cover, and simmer until all of the water has been absorbed, about 10 minutes.
-Transfer to a bowl and set aside until fully cooked.

-Place the arugula in a large serving bowl, then add the carrots, parsnips, leeks and buckwheat.
+- To serve, place the arugula in a large serving bowl, add the carrots, parsnips, leeks and buckwheat.
 Pour ¾ cup of the dressing over the salad and use a spoon to gently incorporate.
 Taste and adjust the seasoning, adding more dressing if desired.
-Top with the pepitas and serve.
+Top with pepitas & enjoy!